Sesame Tuna Steak Recipe – Pan Seared

 Tuna is one of the most popular kinds of fish.
 Fresh tuna steak is thick and tender.
 And it can be cooked in a variety of ways.

 Most people have heard of using sesame seeds on meat and chicken, but have you ever tried them on fish?
-Learn how to make sesame tuna.
 The sesame seeds give the dish a nutty flavor.

 Why make this recipe

-- Pan searing is my favorite method to cook tuna.
-And that's what we use to cook these steaks in less than 6 minutes.
+- Pan searing is my favorite method of cooking tuna.
+And that’s what we use to cook these steaks in less than 6 minutes.
 It keeps the tuna perfectly medium-rare on the inside with a lovely crust on the outside.

-- The recipe is very simple and easy.
-It uses a few, easy-to-find, ingredients, including sushi-grade fish.
+- In addition, the recipe is very simple and easy.
+It uses a few easy-to-find ingredients, including sushi-grade fish.

-- And it has a wonderful sesame flavor using sesame oil as well as sesame seeds.
+- And it has a wonderful sesame flavor that uses sesame oil and sesame seeds.

-- And most important, it is a very delicious, yet healthy recipe and perfect for a weekday or weekend meal.
+- Also, most importantly, it is a very delicious and healthy recipe that is perfect for a weekday or weekend meal.

 Ingredients and substitutes

-- Tuna - Since we eat this tuna almost raw, it is very important to buy sashimi-grade tuna from a local fish store but make sure it is a trustworthy source.
-Two types of tuna are most commonly used - the yellowfin and bigeye.
+- Tuna – Since we eat this tuna almost raw, it is very important to buy sashimi-grade tuna from a local fish store.
+But make sure it is a trustworthy source.
+The two most commonly used types of tuna are yellowfin and bigeye.
 Bigeye tuna has a rich, buttery taste with a smooth texture, while yellowfin tuna has a mild flavor and firmer texture.
-Bluefin tuna is similar to the flavor and texture of the yellowfin but more expensive and rare to come by.

-- Mirin - This is a Japanese sweet sauce.
-You can easily replace it with maple syrup or honey.
+- Mirin – This is a Japanese sweet sauce.
+You can also replace it with maple syrup or honey.

-- Soy sauce - I prefer to use low-sodium soy sauce so the tuna is not too salty.
-And if you have regular soy sauce, use it but don't add any more salt for seasoning until you taste it.
+- Soy sauce – I prefer to use low-sodium soy sauce so the tuna is not too salty.
+However, if you have regular soy sauce, use it, but don’t add any more salt for seasoning until you taste it.

 - Rice vinegar – This is Japanese rice vinegar.
 You can also use lemon juice or apple cider vinegar.